opiethehokie/cloud.openshift.cartridge.wlp/README.md

 Provides the Liberty profile server on OpenShift.
 This cartridge makes use of the [IBM WebSphere Application Server Liberty Buildpack][] for Cloud Foundry to provide a more consistent experience between clouds.

-It is provided unsupported, for development use only.

 ## Accepting the Liberty and JVM Licenses

 To deploy applications using this cartridge, you are required to accept the development IBM Liberty license by following the instructions below: